Reg Sell: November 1929 – December 2022

 You may also like

-The CREE Council held its 63rd meeting in Riga, Latvia on the 26-27.05.2023.
-Thank you to our generous hosts at the University of Latvia!
-In total the CREE Council prolonged 34 and welcomed 14 new European Ergonomists.
-Congratulations to all …
+The CREE Council held its 67th meeting in Gothenburg, Sweden from 16-17.05.2025.
+In total the CREE Council prolonged 26 and welcomed 18 new European Ergonomists.
+Congratulations to all those who had their applications approved!
+Author: admin